Crayfish Regulations

 Crawfish from out of state has been delivered here for at least the last 10 to 12 years and if there has not been an "invasion" by now it is quit possible that people do not go buy live crawfish just to go and dump them into rivers they will not be able to survive in due to winter conditions here in Colorado.
 In the small quantities that they are purchased in, if they are dumped they would not last long in waters with fish that prey on them.
 Crawfish farms in the South have very specific requirements and regulations that they have to follow just like any agricultural commodity that we consume.
 These are not carp, or equivalent to fish species that do not have a natural predator.
 Please allow these families, who are just trying to make a living by provided a very popular "food" item, not pets or pest, to continue their hard work and dedication to provided a service that cannot be met anywhere near here.
 Or you can start allowing crawfish farms to be marketed here, good luck with that.

-Porter Gee 11 months ago
+Porter Gee over 1 year ago

 I do think a distinction needs to be made between shipped crayfish for human consumption and that of baiting or aquaculture.
 Crayfish used for cooking in "boils" have no risk of escaping when properly prepared for the boil, which is also the easiest way to to prep them, keeping them in the shipped bag and cooler.